 Rui Dai wrote as a columnist for The Chronicle from 2010 to 2011 and graduated from Duke in 2013.
 After completing her undergraduate BS in Neuroscience, Rui obtained a degree from Oxford University in English Literature.
 Rui has now returned to Duke and is pursuing a MD/PhD at Duke University School of Medicine.

 Beau Dure ‘91

 After receiving his undergraduate degree in Philosophy and Music in 1991, Beau continued to study at Duke, receiving his M.A. in Liberal studies in 2000.
 In his time at Duke, Beau served as sports editor for The Chronicle.
 Beau has since worked at a number of publications, including Morning Star, News & Record, Knight Ridder Tribune, and USA TODAY.
-Currently, Beau works as a freelance reporter for Duresport Media LLC and is embarking on his 25th year of reporting.
+Currently, Beau works as a freelance reporter for Duresport Media LLC.

 Scott McCartney ‘82

 Scott McCartney, former editor in chief of The Chronicle and 1982 Public Policy graduate at Duke, currently works as a reporter at The Wall Street Journal.
 McCartney creates and authors the weekly Middle Seat column on airline and travel as well as the Middle Seat Terminal blog.
 Before working at The Journal, McCartney spent over 11 years writing for The Associated Press.
 He has also written four books, and is an acclaimed multi-engine private pilot.